So You've Had an Accident, What's Next?

 - Your rights under the Fair Claims Settlement Practices Regulations

-When purchasing insurance, carefully review the application before signing it to be certain that the coverages, policy limits, and deductibles suit your needs.
+When purchasing insurance, carefully review the application before signing to determine if the coverages, policy limits, and deductibles are suitable for your needs.
 After you receive the policy, review the declaration page.
-It contains important information on who is covered, the vehicles insured, as well as the coverage limits and deductibles.
+It contains important information about the covered drivers, identifies the vehicles insured, as well as the coverage limits amounts and deductibles.
 Make sure the information is correct and the coverage is what you purchased.
-If changes are needed, send your request to your agent and/or insurance company in writing and keep a copy.
-Use "certified mail/return receipt requested" to verify receipt of your letter.
+If changes are needed, send your request to your agent and or insurance company in writing and keep a copy.
+Use certified mail return receipt requested to verify receipt of your documents.

-Become familiar with your automobile insurance policy before it's needed.
+Become familiar with your automobile insurance policy so you will understand it before the need arises to file a claim.
 Read the policy thoroughly so you know what is covered and what is excluded.

 What to Do If There Is an Accident

 Q. What should I do at the scene of an accident?

 A. STOP Immediately and move only if it is safe to do so.

 - Call 911 if there are injuries.